davidsherlock/edd-ajax-search/readme.txt

 == Frequently Asked Questions ==

 * Does EDD Ajax Search uses any caching method?
 Yes, of course.
-EDD Ajax Search automatically caches results to improve speed for already performed searches.
+EDD Ajax Search automatically caches results to improve speed for already executed searches.

 * What is the purpose of the submit button?
 EDD Ajax Search triggers automatically the search when the user types the minimum number of characters required to execute the search.
 The submit button will send the entered search query to the default WordPress search engine.